Florida SART - State Agricultural Response Team

 Assisting Florida's farmers and agricultural industries with the production and promotion of agricultural products; and

-Conserving and protecting the state's agricultural and natural resources by reducing wildfires, promoting environmentally safe agricultural practices, and managing public lands
+Conserving and protecting the state's agricultural and natural resources by reducing wildfires, promoting environmentally safe agricultural practices, and managing public lands.

-LeiAnna Tucker
+LeiAnna Moorhead

 Emergency Programs Manager